-While lead acid make for a great hobby when leaving off grid; adding distilled water, venting for dangerous gasses and the heavy lifting.
+While lead-acid makes for a great hobby when living off-grid; adding distilled water, venting for dangerous gasses, and the heavy lifting.
 Well if you enjoy that type of stuff you don’t need to be switching to lithium.
 Lithium batteries remove the hassle of having to keep track of your batteries all the time.

 LifePO4 batteries will give you more power won’t heat up when taking in huge amps and are half the weight.
 They are designed to store power easily, while providing a long-lasting peace of mind while at home or in the outdoors.